jkrygo/vulnmgmt/README.md

 <img src="https://i.imgur.com/tupbiz4.png" alt="Update"/>

 <img src="https://i.imgur.com/SFzj8Bp.png" alt="Scan"/>
 Vulnerabilities have decreased quite a bit since uninstalling Firefox and updating Windows.
 There are still Critical and High vulnerabiltiies present, but most of them are related to updating software from Microsoft Store, updating Microsoft Office, Internet Explorer, and Microsoft Edge.
-These aren't difficult issues to remediate and not much else to learn from remediateing these, so I'll conclude the round of scans with this one.
+These aren't difficult issues to remediate and there is not much else to learn from remediating these, so I'll conclude the round of scans with this one.

 <h2>Conclusion</h2>